galaxyproject/galaxy-hub/content/admin/get-galaxy/index.md

 ## Galaxy over network

 To access Galaxy over the network, modify the `config/galaxy.yml` file by changing the `http` setting.
-Galaxy will bind to any available ne work interfaces on port 8080 instead of the localhost if you add the following:
+Galaxy will bind to any available network interfaces on port 8080 instead of the localhost if you add the following:

 ```
 gravity: